 Creativity is the ability to develop new ideas and concepts that are effective in resolving situations at hand.
 You may have noticed that I did not say "solve a problem."
-Creativity is as much about observing both the internal and external environment and finding problems as it is about problem solving.
+Creativity is as much about observing both the internal and external environment to identify and define problems as it is about problem solving.
 Particularly at the strategic level, we must be sensitive to how we even define problems since very often, the specificity or breadth of the problem statement will limit the generation of viable solutions.
-The "novelty", "quality", and "appropriateness" are commonly used in definitions of creativity.
+The terms "novelty," "quality," and "appropriateness" are commonly used in definitions of creativity.
 These terms apply equally to problem definition as well as to the other components of decision making processes (developing alternatives, etc.).